faramarzmunshi/d2l-nlp/NLP/introduction2.md

 ### Training the model

-Now that all the data has been pre-processed and the model architecture has been loosely defined, we can define the helper functions for evaluation and training of the model.
+Now that all the data has been pre-processed and the model architecture has been loosely defined, we can define the helper functions for the evaluation and training of the model.

 Here, we define a function `evaluate(net, dataloader, context)` to determine the loss and accuracy of our model in a concise way.
 The code is very similar to evaluation of other models in the previous tutorials.
 For more information and explanation of this code, please refer to the the tutorial from GluonNLP indicated here: [LSTM-based Language Models](https://gluon-nlp.mxnet.io/master/examples/language_model/language_model.html).